It’s time to sit down and write your story, and you probably find yourself facing the NAFNIP question.

 Use as an adjective.
-The use of “Aboriginal” as a proper noun, in stories or headlines, is grammatically incorrect.
+The use of “t” as a proper noun, in stories or headlines, is grammatically incorrect.

 IMPROPER: The government’s new strategy will support increased business with Aboriginals.

-PROPER: The government’s new strategy will support increased business with Aboriginal people.
+PROPER: The government’s new strategy will support increased business with Indigenous people.

-Avoid describing Aboriginal people as “belonging” to Canada.
+Avoid describing Indigenous people as “belonging” to Canada.
 Use less possessive terms instead.

-IMPROPER: Canada’s Aboriginal people have traditions and cultures that go back thousands of years.
+IMPROPER: Canada’s Indigenous people have traditions and cultures that go back thousands of years.

-PROPER: Aboriginal people in Canada have traditions and cultures that go back thousands of years.
+PROPER: Indigenous people in Canada have traditions and cultures that go back thousands of years.